Diablo5G/UTA-CYBER-2021-ASSIGNMENT/Offensive Security Unit/14-Web-Development/Solutions-Web-Development.md

                Connection: Keep-Alive
                ````

-    * **ANS:** `The Request Header:` is an `HTTP header` that can be used in an HTTP request to provide information about the request context, so that the server can tailor the response.
+    * **ANS:** The Request Header is an `HTTP header` that can be used in an HTTP request to provide information about the request context, so that the server can tailor the response.
         * Example: from above
            ````
            Accept-Language: en-us